 1203 Glasco Tpke, Saugerties

 For small-scale wedding celebrations, Barn on the Pond is the place to go.
-The site, which comfortably accommodates 20 to 80 people, comes equipped with a modern rustic barn and a vintage airstream camper.
-Add to that an outdoor deck, pond, and fire pit, and you have everything you need to create an experiential wedding that couples and guests will remember forever.
+The site, which comfortably accommodates 20 to 80 people, comes equipped with a modernized rustic barn spread out on nearly four acres of majestic landscape.
+Add to that an outdoor deck, pond, and firepit, and you have everything you need to create an experiential wedding that couples and guests will remember forever.
 For intimate groups, the barn is a one-stop shop.
-After the ceremony and reception wrap, guests can overnight it at the barn, which sleeps 11, or in the camper, which accommodates four.
-The onsite kitchen and dining space enhance the community environment as well.

 Looking for lowkey?
 Blue Hill’s restaurant location at Stone Barns, just a few minutes from Tarrytown, is the perfect place.
 A wedding reception feast catered by the renowned NYC restaurant can be held in the main restaurant’s dining room or in the Stone Barn HayLoft.
 A breathtaking stone wall backdrop sets the scene with the main reception building and other surrounding buildings, transporting guests into a cinema-worthy fantasy landscape.
 The HayLoft reception hall can seat up to 260 guests.
 An onsite events team is available for making sure this magical wedding runs smoothly.